-- For cards that can be exchanged for specific goods or services, the merchant is allowed to charge the difference between the price of the goods or services when they are claimed and what they cost when the card was purchased.
+- For card that can be exchanged for specific goods or services, the merchant is allowed to charge the difference between the price of the product or service when the card is used, and what they cost when the card was purchased.

 In these cases, the merchant must indicate this information on the card:

-- the price of the goods or services when the card was purchased
+- the price of the product or services when the card is purchased

 - the date as of which the merchant can charge the difference